QasimQureshi/laddu-netlify/site/content/_index.md

 ---
-title: Redefining the way you meet Rishtas
-subtitle: ' '
-image: /img/jumbotron_new.jpg
 blurb:
   heading: Why Laddu
   text: >-
     For the Muslim community marriage is a rite of passage into adulthood and not a choice.

     The traditional way of getting married includes an outdated matchmaker, often dubbed the Rishta Aunty, ubiquitously renowned for asking regressive questions and pigeonholing people in the guise of finding an appropriate partner.
 This approach does not work for millennials and is especially derogatory for women who are shamed for having any personality.
 The alternative- dating apps, also don't work for Muslims who are seeking marriage and not hookups.

     Laddu aims to take online-dating offline and in doing so, create a